 The load terminals of a GFCI outlet can be used to connect additional outlets to the same GFCI protected power.
 Load essentially means using the protected power (opposed to supplying the power).
 Load terminals identified by color require the white load conductor or conductors to connect to the silver load terminal and the black load conductor or conductors to connect to the brass load terminal.

 Ground fault circuit interrupters (GFCI’s) implement line and load connections to employ an automatic trip action when a difference of electricity is detected.
-This is why it is imperative to put the correct wires on the correct screws.
-If any conductor is not correctly attached to the correct screw, the GFCI outlet will not work.
+This is why it is imperative to put the correct conductors on the correct screws of the GFCI receptacle.
+If any of the wiring is not correctly connected to the right screw, the GFCI outlet will not work.

 Dolce Electric Co has been voted best electricians Mesa AZ and would be proud to earn your vote too.
-We schedule an electrician Mesa AZ homeowners and businesses can call for electrical help 7 days a week during office hours.
-Our in-office electrician has over 30 years of experience as a journeyman electrician and is sure to be able to help you will any electrical issue that you are experiencing.
+We schedule an electrician Mesa AZ homeowners and businesses can call for electrical help Monday thru Friday, during office hours.
+Our in-office electrician has over 30 years of experience as a journeyman electrician and is sure to be able to help you will any electrical wiring issue that you are experiencing.
 Give us a call; you will be happy you did!